spiral-lang/spiral/README.md

 dollar(50).print_bitcoin() /// Error: print_bitcoin is not defined for dollar
 bitcoin(50).print_bitcoin() // ok!
 50.print_bitcoin()/// Error:  50 is not bitcon.
-// we can change the behavior with the #auto category that is the way that you can do metaprograming
+/// we can change the behavior with the #auto category functor
+/// that is the way that you can do metaprograming
-// auto will subscribe to the events in the compiler and apply the assertion when some resource is created or updated
+/// auto will subscribe to the events in the compiler and
+/// apply the assertion when some resource is created or updated
-// if all the assertion are ok then the category is attached automatically, there are also subcategories of #auto too
+/// if all the assertion are ok then the category is attached automatically,
+//// there are also subcategories of #auto too
 #auto mapfn bitcoin(#natural  number): bitcoin;
 50.print_bitcoin() /// ok!

-/// the compiler will test all your mapfn and make sure that their composition follow the laws of the
+/// the compiler will test all your mapfn and make sure that
+/// their composition follow the laws of the
-/// categories composition. you can use the hashtag functor #, is a binary operator between categories and mapfn.
+/// categories composition. you can use the hashtag functor #,
+/// is a binary operator between categories and mapfn.
-/// #bitcoin (#natural number) == #(#bitcoin natural) number // it should be left and right-associative
+/// #bitcoin (#natural number) == #(#bitcoin natural) number
+/// it should be left and right-associative
 /// #bitcoin natural  == #natural bitcoin // it should be commutative
 /// it should have the same properties that a prime multiplication
-/// counting categories in a database become just a pow function, pow(x, n), where x is the category and n is the number of item part of that category
+/// counting categories in a database become just a pow function,
+/// pow(x, n), where x is the category and n is the number of item part of that category

 let x = 50;
 x.print_bitcoin()  /// ok
+x.print_dollar()
-x.print_dollar() /// Error!!! when x was used on print_bitcoin, print_bitcoin propagate the bitcoin type to x
+/// Error!!! when x was used on print_bitcoin, print_bitcoin propagate the bitcoin type to x

 console.log(bitcoin(50) + bitcoin(100)) /// bitcoin 150
 console.log(bitcoin(50) + 100) //error
 console.log(bitcoin(50) + dollar(30)) /// error
-//in spiral binary operator only happen between object  are mapped to the exact same category or category composition console.log(bitcoin(50) + bitcoin(30/90)) /// bitcoin(4530/90) // natural number are #autom orphiscos a racionales and the
+// in spiral binary operator only happen between object
+/// are mapped to the exact same category or category composition console.log(bitcoin(50) + bitcoin(30/90)) /// bitcoin(4530/90)
+// natural number are #autom orphiscos a racionales and the
 // operation happens there

 /// let fix those dam errros!!   whe should create a morphism between bitcoin and dollar mapfn bitcoin(dollar): bitcoin =>  dollar->number / 10'000
-// the result here is then  be them pipelined to  the mapfn bitcoin(x: #rational  number): bitcoin trasnformation
+// the result here is then  be them pipelined to
+// the mapfn bitcoin(x: #rational  number): bitcoin trasnformation

 console.log(bitcoin {3} -> dollar) //ok! dollar(30'000)
 bitcoin(3).print_dollar() //ok!
 30'000 $USD
 dollar(90'000).print_bitcoin()
 //ok!
 9 $USD thanks to the #iso morphism
-// (multiptication and division of natural number) are symetric  transfomation in the #rational number
+// (multiptication and division of natural number) are symetric
+// transfomation in the #rational number

 category euro (self: euro):euro;